davide-lombardo/event-go/README.md

 Event Go is a web application that helps users discover and explore events happening around them.
-Users can filter events by different criteria, including location, paid or free events, and more.
+Users can filter events by different criteria, including location, date and more.

 ## Live Demo